onurpe/astro-paper/src/content/blog/growing-tomatoes-in-pots-from-seed-to-harvest.md

 ### Step 5: Water

-Watering adequately is the key to a healthy harvest.
+Watering adequately is the key to a healthy [tomato harvest](https://urbangardener.wiki/posts/tips-for-harvesting-and-storing-your-tomato-crop/).
 Growing tomatoes in pots requires more frequent watering.
 It is best to water vegetables in the morning, allowing the sun to dry off the leaves as the day heats up.
 Watering in the evening can leave the leaves wet for longer, making them more susceptible to fungus and other diseases.
 If this is your first time gardening in containers, I recommend setting a daily reminder on your phone for the same time each morning.
-Missing even one day of watering can quickly dry out your plant and potentially damage your tomatoes.
+Missing even one day of watering can quickly dry out your plant and potentially damage your tomatoes. tomato

 ### S﻿tep 6: Care